-Arturo Azcorra IMDEA Networks Institute Universidad Carlos III de Madrid offerings of essential services to billions of users, such as Online Search Services, Map Services, and Social Media.
-Second, the market volume of online advertising reached, only in the US, \$88 B in 2017 with an inter-annual growth rate of 21% [30].
+Online advertising is a major social and economic driver of the so-called Information Society.
+First, online advertising sponsors free offerings of essential services to billions of users, such as Online Search Services, Map Services, and Social Media.
+Second, the market volume of online advertising reached, only in the US, \$88 B in 2017 with an inter-annual growth rate of 21 % [28].
 Third, online advertising represents an important source of jobs.
-For instance, recent studies have estimated that 1 M direct and 6 M indirect jobs were associated with online advertising in the EU-28 workforce in 2015 [38].
-Fourth, online advertising represents the fundamental source of income of the companies at the forefront of technological innovations such as Google or Facebook [2, 13].
-Therefore, it is in the best interest of everyone (citizens, governments and the private sector) to guarantee the sustainable growth of this business.
-However, this sustainability is in jeopardy due to several factors.
-Arguably, the most important is the high volume of invalid ad traffic, i.e., delivered ads not shown to humans.
-It is estimated that every year trillions of delivered ad impressions are not watched by humans leading to losses of tens of billions of dollars for advertisers [18, 28].
+For instance, recent studies have estimated that 1M direct and 6M indirect jobs were associated with online advertising in the EU-28 workforce in 2015 [36].
+Fourth, online advertising represents the fundamental source of income of the companies at the forefront of technological https://doi.org/10.1145/3308558.3313601